What is a Positron Emission Tomography (PET) Scan?

-PET is an advanced medical imaging examination that is able to give a thorough insight on the functions of an organ or system in your body.
-PET scans more often carried out to give diagnosis on cancers, neurological (brain) disorders, and cardiovascular (heart) diseases.
+PET is an advanced nuclear medical imaging test that can give a thorough insight into the functions of an organ or system in your body.
+PET scans are more often carried out to give diagnosis of cancers, neurological (brain) disorders, and cardiovascular (heart) diseases.

-Why Do You Need Positron Emission Tomography (PET) Scan?
+Why Do You Need a Positron Emission Tomography (PET) Scan?

-Essentially, PET scans are for providing accurate diagnosis and to monitor conditions that includes cancers, neurological (brain) disorder, and cardiovascular (heart-related) diseases.
-In the early stages, they can go detected by using other imaging techniques (such as CT and MRI scans).
-Mainly, it helps your doctor to determine which stage the cancer is in, where and how much it has spread to various parts of the body and what the cancer treatment will be.
+Essentially, PET scans are for providing accurate diagnosis and to monitor conditions that include cancers, neurological (brain) disorders, and cardiovascular (heart-related) diseases.
+In the early stages, these diseases can be detected by using other imaging tests (such as CT and MRI scans).
+Mainly, it helps your doctor to determine which stage cancer cells are in, where and how much they have spread to various parts of the body and what the cancer treatment will be.

-A PET scan will be able to contribute in determining whether surgery will be necessary for epileptic seizures by providing information on which part of the brain is responsible for your epilepsy.
+A PET scan will be able to contribute to determining whether surgery will be necessary for epileptic seizures by providing information on which part of the brain is responsible for your epilepsy.
 PET scan images are also able to help determine the areas where the brain does not function normally, thus it is beneficial for monitoring Alzheimer's Disease and Parkinson's.
 Detecting neurological disorders in their early stages can lead to more effective treatment.

 After undergoing a PET scan, most people do not experience any significant side effects.
 The radioactive material used in the PET scanner quickly loses its activity, and it is eliminated from the body through urine or faeces.
 In addition, the dose of radiation is very small — similar to several years' worth of natural radiation from the environment.
 Allergic reactions are very rare and usually minor.
 As a result, there is typically no need for any special precautions or restrictions after the procedure, and you can usually go home the same day after taking off your hospital gown.